saathvikpd/LabelAwareQuantization/README.md

    - ds: Dataset (only CIFAR100 used for our experiments)
    - sn: Subset size
    - sc: Class similarity level for random subset generation ('True': very similar, 'False': very dissimilar, 'None': random)
+   - ue: Use existing subsets for experiments
+   - mp: 'Asc' => First 50% of weights in 3-bit and second 50% of weights in 5-bit; 'Desc' => First 50% of weights in 5-bit and second 50% of weights in 3-bit